This post is also available in: Svenska

-With the blisters on your hands and feet, you will just have to wait it out.
+There’s not much you can do with the blisters on the hands and feet.
+You will just have to wait it out.
 Give acetaminophen or ibuprofen if the blisters hurt.
-There is no medication to treat hand, foot and mouth disease, so it makes no sense to seek medical care for that reason.
-If the child is alert and drinks fluids, no medical care is needed.
+There is no medicine to treat hand, foot and mouth disease, so it makes no sense to seek medical care for that reason.
+If your child is alert and drinks fluids, no medical care is needed.

 The incubation period for hand, foot and mouth disease is 3-7 days.

 After a child has had their blisters, there have been occurences where the nails have fallen off.
 It looks strange, but it’s not dangerous.
 Normal nails grow back.

 What causes hand, foot and mouth disease?